emqx/emqx-docs/en_US/getting-started/log.md

 log.file = emqx.log
 ```

-EMQ X Broker will rotate log files by default when the single log file exceeds 10MB.
+EMQX Broker will rotate log files by default when the single log file exceeds 10MB.
 There can be up to 5 log files: the first log file is emqx.log.1, the second is emqx.log.2, and so on.
 When the last log file also reaches 10MB, it will be overwritten from the log file with the smallest sequence number.
 The file size limit and the maximum number of log files can be modified in `emqx.conf`:

 ```bash
 log.rotation.size = 10MB